4th Czech health minister resigns since start of pandemic

 Arenberger, the director of Prague’s University Hospital Vinohrady, was only sworn in by President Milos Zeman on April 7.

-He has been recently under fire from the media due to alleged irregularities in his tax returns.
+He has been recently under fire from the media because of alleged irregularities in his tax returns.
 He declared he owned more assets and had a higher income after he became a government minister than in the preceding years.

 It also emerged that he was renting one of his undeclared properties to the university hospital.
 That deal was signed before he was appointed its director.